sehmon/eecs-111-final/README.md

 To run the game, open the final_game.rkt with DrRacket, then type:
 "(game)"
-without the quotes into the console
+without the quotes into the console.